DEFRA/software-development-standards/docs/guides/application_credentials.md

 ## Accessing credentials from your application

 Credentials should be stored in cloud secret stores such as AWS Secrets Manager or Azure Key Vault.
+The Core Delivery Platform provide their own [mechanism for storing secrets](https://portal.cdp-int.defra.cloud/documentation/how-to/secrets.md).

 Your application should read credentials in one of the following two ways: